alicelieutier/skiptherope/README.md

 This is a fun webapp that counts skips when you're rope jumping.

-It was built by Sofia and I during a day hackaton in Facbook, London.
+It was built by Sofia and I during a day hackaton in Facebook, London.
 This app made first place! :)

 It uses the devicemotion API to count your skips, so it should be run on a browser that implements this API, on a device that gives access to this data to the browser.